LegitimatelyRyan/LegitimatelyRyan/README.md

 ### Hi there 👋

-I am an 18 year old with a drive to create new and interesting things, from the development of back-end systems to empowering robots!
+I am an 18 year old with a drive to create new and interesting things, from the development of back-end of computer games to empowering robots!

 🔭 I’m currently working at a @FIRSTRobotics affiliate team, helping to empower and create awesome autonomous vehicles!